 The lack of exposed fasteners is a benefit of standing-seam metal roofs.
-This is preferred because there are no holes in the roof for water to find its way in.
+This is the preferred method as there are no visible holes so that water can find its way in.
 Standing-seam roofs also tend to allow for more thermal movement.
 They require less maintenance than screw-down and last longer.
 Many people also prefer the sleek and modern appearance of these roofs.

 On the other hand, there are fewer qualified contractors who can install a standing-seam metal roof.
 The installation process is more labor-intensive, and it costs more.
 You also cannot use standing seams on a lower sloped roof.
-Any roof below a 2/12 pitch roof would never be recommended.
+Installation of a metal roof below a 2/12 pitch roof is not recommended.

 In addition to standing-seam and screw-down metal roofs, there are different metal gauges.
 Gauge refers to the thickness of the panel you use on the roof.
 A higher gauge number indicates a thinner material.
 For residential, the minimum is 29 gauge, with 26 gauge being suitable but we use 24 gauge on our roofs.
 The reason why it stands up to the hail and weather like we have here in San Antonio.
 Different roofing companies will use different gauges of metal.
 So be sure to find out what gauge the roofing company is using to compare apples to apples.
-You should also look at the decimal thickness or rely on your roofing contractors.
+You should also look at the decimal thickness or rely on your roofing contractor.